jogaudard/fluxible/README.md

 package](https://jogaudard.github.io/licoread/index.html), developed in
-collaboration with [LI-COR](https://www.licor.com/), provides an easy way to import raw files from Li-COR gas analyzers as R objects that can be used directly with the Fluxible R package.
+collaboration with [LI-COR](https://www.licor.com/), provides an easy way to import raw files from Li-COR gas analyzers as R objects that can be used directly with the `fluxible` R package.

 ## Further developments